bitovi/academy/src/rxjs/5-error-on-blur.md

-@page rxjs-training/error-on-blur Error on blur
+@page learn-rxjs/error-on-blur Error on blur
-@parent rxjs-training 5
+@parent learn-rxjs 5

 @description Learn how to perform the reducer pattern.